EPIC-guide/epic-guide.github.io/_life/money-americans.md

 <br>

+[^1]: But if you ask anyone about it, they'll say, "No, we use credit cards all the
+      time!
+I hardly carry cash these days."
+But they would be confusing credit cards with _debit cards_, which are radically different, which just goes to show how deep the non-credit card culture is.

+[^2]: It is only the case for someone moving in from a different canton within
+      Switzerland.

-[^1]: Or rather, Starbucks' bank pays Visa a variable portion of each incoming
+[^3]: Or rather, Starbucks' bank pays Visa a variable portion of each incoming
       payment from Visa in Starbucks' name, depending on several factors.
 Starbucks pays its bank a relatively simpler fee.

-[^2]: Through the issuer, Wells Fargo, of course, whose rewards program also makes Wells
+[^4]: Through the issuer, Wells Fargo, of course, whose rewards program also makes Wells
 	  Fargo some money.
 Cashback is also funded by interest on balances, late payment fees, annual fees, advertizing revenue, etc.

-[^3]: Why do they offer cashback?
+[^5]: Why do they offer cashback?
 Because it incentivizes you to buy more, making
       them more money, and proving the point they pitched to Starbucks in the beginning.
 Visa can also _selectively_ offer more or less cashback on purchases with certain vendors, which means they can charge Dunkin' extra to advertize